rodolfo-arg/Gentleman.Dots/README.md

 Once you have cloned the repository and are **inside its directory**, run the command for your system.

 **⚠️ Important:** You must be in the root of this project directory for the command to work, as it uses `.` to find the `flake.nix` file.

+If you used the quick installer, this step is already done.
+Otherwise:

 **For any Mac (the flake auto-detects your system):**